stuyspec/cms-rewrite/server/README.md

 The authentication for if a user is logged in or has admin privileges is handled by JWT, or json web tokens.

-For example, to access any database information (through an api route, you must pass in a valid JWT (JSONWEBTOKEN) auth-token from a user in the auth-token request header.
+For example, to access any database information (through an api route, you must pass in a valid JWT (JSONWEBTOKEN) auth-token from a **APPROVED** user in the auth-token request header.

+Anyone can create an account, but for ANY (even basic) permissions, the user must be approved by an admin.

 ## Data

 Every mongoose "model" is stored in the models folder.

-There are 3 collections, one for storing users, one for storing articles,and one for drafts
+There are 3 collections, one for storing users, one for storing articles, and one for drafts

-Every draft is tied to the user that drafted it, through a field called uid (user id).
+Every draft is tied to the user that drafted it, through a field called drafter_id (the creator's uid or \_id).

 ## _.env_ specifications

-MONGODB_URI is the connection uri to mongodb
+`MONGODB_URI` is the connection uri to mongodb

-PORT is the port to run the server on
+`PORT` is the port to run the server on

-ACCESS_TOKEN_SECRET is the encryption private used to create and verify json web tokens.
+`ACCESS_TOKEN_SECRET` is the encryption private key used to create and verify json web tokens.

+`AWS_ACCESS_ID` is the access id for the s3 bucket used

+`AWS_ACCESS_SECRET` is the accompanying secret for the `AWS_ACCESS_ID`

+`BUCKET_NAME` is the name of the s3 bucket

+`MEDIA_DIR` is the subfolder of the s3 bucket to use for storage

 ## **EXAMPLE .env**